priyankaa370/Data-Analysis-Projects/README.md

 # Exploratory-Data-Analysis
 **1. Introduction**

-   •	Brief overview:
+   Brief overview:

   The Online Retail dataset is studied and Exploratory data analysis is done on it using Python programming language with the help of Google-Collaboratory platform.

-  •	Objective of the analysis:
+  Objective of the analysis:

   My objective is to understand insights of the Online Retail Dataset to improve its Sales by knowing its sales trends.

-  •	Description of the dataset:
+  Description of the dataset:

   The dataset consists of eight columns including the description of the items, Country, unit price, customer ID, quantity, Stock code, invoice ID, and invoice date.

 **2. Data Collection and Preprocessing**

-  •	Source of the dataset
+  Source of the dataset

   The data set is provided on Coursera learning platform (Link in references).

-  •	Columns present in the dataset
+  Columns present in the dataset

+  1. InvoiceNo
-  1. InvoiceNo 2.
-StockCode 3.Description  4.Quantity 5.InvoiceDate 6.UnitPrice 7.CustomerID 8.Country
+  2. StockCode
+  3. Description
+  4. Quantity
+  5. InvoiceDate
+  6. UnitPrice
+  7. CustomerID
+  8. Country

-  •	Data cleaning steps taken
+  Data cleaning steps taken

-  1. Removing duplicates:
+  1.	**Removing duplicates**:

-  a.
   I have used the drop_duplicated() method to remove all the duplicates present.

-  b.
   To verify the duplicated rows are deleted, I have used .shape attribute.
 Initially it shows the shape as (541909, 8) and after the dropping is done, it gives the result as (536641, 8).

-  2. Removing nulls:
+  2.	**Removing nulls:**

-  a.	.dropna() method is used to drop all the nulls present in the dataset.
+  .dropna() method is used to drop all the nulls present in the dataset.

-  b.
   And to verify this, I used .isnull().sum().
 This gives us the number of nulls present in each column.

-**3. Exploratory Data Analysis (EDA)**
+3. **Exploratory Data Analysis (EDA)**

-  3.1 Descriptive Statistics
+  **3.1 Descriptive Statistics**

   •	Summary statistics of key features.